 Folliott S. Pierpoint, 1835-1917

 I have been lucky enough to do a bit of traveling around this amazing planet on which we live (that sentence structure is a nod to all of my English professors at the University of Utah).
 I’ve been to Asia, Europe, Mexico, Great Britain, and most of the United States of America.
 Everywhere I go, I find beautiful things to photograph and wonderful people who fill my heart with happiness.

 Monday was officially the first day of fall here in the northern hemisphere.
 We’ve had an interesting spring and summer in Utah.
 We started with a lot of rain in June, followed by almost no rain in July, and then a bit of a mixed bag in August.
 September has been undecided in its weather loyalties, going from highs in the upper 90s in Salt Lake City, to barely cracking the low 60s.
 We have a saying (that is probably common to 90% of the world): “If you don’t like the weather, wait five minutes and it will change.”

 We are now in my favorite time of year.
 I love everything about fall.
 I love the changing leaves, the crisp feeling of a chill in the air, every holiday between now and New Years, and even a bit of snow.

 Whether you are going from summer to fall or winter to spring, the changing of the seasons reminds us of the beauty of this amazing world we live in.

-IN A NEW POST CREATED FOR THIS CHALLENGE, SHARE A PHOTO OR TWO (OR MORE) THAT SHOW EXTRAVAGANCE.
+IN A NEW POST CREATED FOR THIS CHALLENGE, SHARE A PHOTO OR TWO (OR MORE) OF THAT DEPICT SEASONS.

 Everyone is welcome to participate, even if your blog isn’t about photography.